General

 Constraint-based routing is the foundation for what comes next.

-As systems become more advanced, routing decisions will no longer be isolated computations.
+As systems become more advanced in 2026 and beyond, routing decisions will no longer be isolated computations.
 They will be part of a broader ecosystem of automated decision-making across capacity planning, carrier allocation, SLA management, and cost optimization.
+The convergence of AI-driven logistics orchestration with real-time constraint resolution is accelerating this trajectory.

-The future of logistics lies in systems that can not only optimize decisions but continuously learn from outcomes and improve over time.
+The future of logistics lies in systems that can not only optimize decisions but continuously learn from outcomes and improve over time—much as constraint-based MPLS networks evolved from static provisioning to dynamic, self-healing architectures.

 In that future, logistics operations will not just be efficient—they will be self-optimizing, adaptive, and resilient by design.